By Emin Aboolian, senior vice president of underwriting, iBorrow

 Private credit managers globally are sitting on a nearly $1.5 trillion pile of cash.
 Contrary to any fear of a lack of capital available for investment, there is substantial dry powder.
 These fund managers want opportunities to deploy their cash.
 They will be looking specifically to regions like Texas where economic growth continues and employment and population trends favor commercial real estate — not just in office but also in multifamily, industrial and retail.

-The broad office market will still take time to recover, but the bright spots in prime Class A office buildings will shine in the second half of 2024.
+The broader office market will still take time to recover, but the bright spots in prime Class A office buildings will shine as we close 2024 and enter 2025.
 Multifamily, including affordable and workforce housing, will continue to be needed as more people move to Texas.
-Retail has remained surprisingly resilient post-pandemic, and industrial, as the e-commerce transition and “last-mile logistics” puts a heavy burden on this rapidly expanding property class.
+Retail has remained surprisingly resilient post-pandemic; with industrial, the e-commerce transition and “last-mile logistics” have put a heavy burden on this rapidly expanding property class.

 iBorrow is a nationwide direct lender that provides short-term bridge financing to commercial and multifamily owners.